adinhodovic/wagtail-resume/README.md

 - Font style
 - HTML background color

-The background-color should be specified in hex (e.g #FFFFFF) and the font should be available on Google fonts.
-The fonts are only taken from [Google Fonts](https://fonts.google.com/) so make sure to check what fonts are available.
+The background-color should be specified in hex (e.g #FFFFFF) or [css supported colors](https://www.w3schools.com/cssref/css_colors.asp) and the font should be available on Google fonts.
+The fonts supported are only the ones from [Google Fonts](https://fonts.google.com/) so make sure to check what fonts are available.